Battle of Reims (1814): Results

 Napoleon claimed in his battle report that the gunner who fatally wounded Saint-Priest was the same one who killed Jean Victor Marie Moreau at the Battle of Dresden.
 Historian Digby Smith wrote that French casualties in the recapture of Reims were about 900.
 The Russians lost 1,400 men and 12 guns, while the Prussians suffered casualties of 1,300 men and 10 guns.
 George Nafziger stated that the French suffered 700–800 casualties including a badly-wounded Ségur.
 Nafziger listed Allied losses as 700–800 dead, 1,500–1,600 wounded and 2,500–3,500 captured, along with 11–14 guns and 100 caissons or wagons.
 The Prussians admitted losses of 1,300 infantry, 85 cavalry, six howitzers and four cannons.
 David G. Chandler asserted that the French inflicted 6,000 casualties on the Allies while sustaining losses of 700.
 While the French army brought 20,000 to 25,000 troops onto the battlefield, no more than 10,000 were actually employed against the 14,500 Allies.

 Napoleon spent three days at Reims following his victory.
 With Blücher still recovering from sickness, Gneisenau did not trouble the French during that time.
 The French emperor sent Ney to seize Châlons-sur-Marne, which was done without opposition.
 Ney was joined by Jan Willem Janssens who gathered 3,000 men from the Ardennes garrisons.
 Meanwhile, Schwarzenberg's army advanced perilously close to Paris.
 Napoleon's problem was to lure the Allied army away from Paris.
 He decided to leave Marmont and Mortier with 21,000 soldiers to watch Blücher and move south toward Arcis-sur-Aube to threaten Schwarzenberg's supply line.
 The Battle of Arcis-sur-Aube was fought on 20–21 March 1814.

-Napoleon had achieved a remarkable victory with troops whose morale had suffered due to heavy casualties at Craonne and the defeat at Laon.
+Napoleon had achieved a remarkable but ultimately hollow victory with troops whose morale had suffered due to the heavy casualties at Craonne and the defeat at Laon.
 According to the historian F.W.O.
 Maycock, success at Reims was, "surely one of the greatest triumphs of [Napoleon's] remarkable career, and speaks volumes for his powers as a leader of men".
 Napoleon once again interposed between the forces of Blücher and Schwarzenberg, putting him in position to move on the latter's line of communications.